 enable: When enabled, this prevents tool from starting a new rundown if the result of the last rundown was a reject.
-The tool can be enabled with the "Remove Lock on Reject" assignable input.
+Tool remains locked until one of the four Unlock Mode conditions are satisfied.

-Enable Limit Reject Parameters Enable Maximum Rejects 0 Additional Options Report Missing Fasteners Increment on NOK of rejected fasteners allowed
+Enable Limit Reject Parameters Enable Maximum Rejects 0 Additional Options Report Missing Fasteners